 but he answered his father, ‘Look, these many years I have served you, and I never disobeyed your command, yet you never gave me a young goat, that I might celebrate with my friends.
 (Luke 15:29, ESV)

-The older brother was serving but with the wrong heart and attitude.
-If we are serving God begrudgingly, always complaining and bellyaching about the woes of service for the Lord, how hard it is and seeking some kind of recognition or reward then we need to refocus our hearts on loving God and serving Him from that place.
+The older brother was serving but with the wrong attitude and heart.
+If we are serving God begrudgingly, always complaining and bellyaching about the woes of service for the Lord, how hard it is and seek some kind of recognition or reward then the we need to refocus our hearts on loving God and serving him form that place.

 Don’t be a bad servant like the older brother, be a good and faithful servant like Jesus.

-Also remember, as the rest of the New Testament passage illustrates, that we were all like the lost sheep or coin and God sought us and found us.
-We should humbly repent and be gracious to others who need the same grace we have been shown.
+Also remember as the rest of the NT passage illustrates we were all like the lost sheep or coin and God sought us and found us, so we should humbly repent and be gracious to others who need the same grace we have been shown.

 The devil’s servants